FrejaXu/FrejaXu.github.io/_pages/about.md

 - Sep 2024, Excited to start my own project at [Coglab](https://www.cogtlab.com/) led by Prof. Feng Vankee Lin at Stanford University, supported by Säätiöiden Post Doc -pooli from the Finnish Cultural Foundation

 **Stay tuned!😀**
+- Jan 2025, Attended the Experimental Psychology Society[(EPS) meeting](https://eps.ac.uk/) in London and listened to Daniel Yon’s lecture on Understanding Uncertainty in the Human Mind.
+He shared fascinating insights on how our own and others' minds form beliefs about uncertainty.
+Truly inspiring!
+- - Nov 2024, New (and my first ever senior author) paper out in Behavioral Sciences! 🎉 This study explores how traditional values shape the moral development and well-being of Chinese adolescents.
+More on 👉[link](https://www.mdpi.com/2076-328X/14/11/1079)
 - Nov 2024, Attended the Psychonomic Society Annual Meeting in NYC and had the honor of joining CowanFest to celebrate Nelson Cowan’s remarkable career and retirement.
 It was a exciting moment meeting him in person after knowing his work through textbooks, truly inspiring!💡
-- Nov 2024, New (and my first ever senior author) paper out in Behavioral Sciences! 🎉 This study explores how traditional values shape the moral development and well-being of Chinese adolescents.
-More on 👉[link](https://www.mdpi.com/2076-328X/14/11/1079)
 - Aug 2024, Thrilled to reach 350+ citations! 🎉 My first paper’s attention score of 18 was a great start, and I’m excited to keep working on more meaningful and impactful research.
 Grateful for all the support along the way! 🌟
 - June 2024, Had a very meaningful birthday starting with a talk on "From Emotion AI to Cognitive AI" in ["International Conference Series on Hybrid Human-Artificial Intelligence"](https://hhai-conference.org/) and joining a fascinating panel discussion.
 Check out more about our tutorial on ["Human-AI mutual promotion for emotion and cognition understanding"](https://cv-ac.github.io/HAECU-HHAI2024/).